MODESTO — Clutching blankets, advertising fliers and hundreds of coffee beverages, area shoppers turned out in force for Black Friday sales.

-The Delgados said they were shopping for themselves and for holiday gifts.
+The Delgados said they were shopping both for themselves and holiday gifts.
 They got to the mall at 7 p.m. to be among the first in line.

-The mall's restaurants also opened up shop, and by midnight Friday, the food court looked as it might on a Saturday afternoon: lines at Hot Dog on a Stick and Wetzel's Pretzels and children scampering around the mall's new play area.
+The malls restaurants also opened up shop and by midnight Friday the food court looked like it might on a Saturday afternoon: lines at Hot Dog on a Stick and Wetzels Pretzels, and children scampering around the malls new play area.

 For years, Black Friday has been the traditional kickoff of the holiday shopping season.
-It's named for the day each year when stores hope to cover expenses and start to make a profit.
-More recently, it's become a scramble for the consumer dollar, which has been harder to come by in an economy that remains tight.
+Its named for the day each year when stores had covered expenses and started to make a profit.
+More recently, its become a scramble for the consumer dollar, which has been harder to come by in an economy that remains tight.